- "Cour des Pères", inside the Reims campus ©Paul Rentler

 Please download: Reims campus calendar (PDF, 27 Ko).

-Africa specialisation, French track
+Africa Minor, French track

 Within the framework of this course, taught in French, students explore the history of the African continent and questions of its economic and urban development, as well as democratic, demographic, environmental, and technological challenges relating to it.